satwik6941/ASEB-seating-arrangement/README.md

 - 📊 AID (Artificial Intelligence and Data Science)
 - 📡 ECE (Electrical and Communication Engineering)
 - ⚡ EEE (Electrical and Electronics Engineering)
+- ⚡💻 EAC (Electronics and Computer Engineering)
+- ⚡📡 ELC (Electrical and Computer Engineering)
 - 🛠️ MEE (Mechanical Engineering)
 - 🤖 RAE (Robotics and Artificial Intelligence Engineering)

+---

+## 🌟 Features

+1. The project is capable of generating seating arrangement for all the B-Tech Courses
+2. It can generate attendence sheets which are used to know about the attendence of students for the exams
+3. It generates a exam seating arrangement chart which helps in the navigation of the students to their respective exam halls

 ---